 vast experience, said Rod Dowsing, a

-this is clearly faked.
-I think we have to
+is clearly faked.
+I think we have to be scientific

-not spell out their intentions in English, so
+would simply not spell out their intentions in

-only those of us who possess mystical insight can,
+patterns so that only those of us who possess

-can thus interpret the true intentions of our
+the true intentions of our visitors from the

 controversy continues, while delighted farmers in